datacarpentry/image-processing/_episodes/08-edge-detection.md

 ~~~
 """
  * Python script to demonstrate Canny edge detection
- * with trackbars to adjust the thresholds.
+ * with sliders to adjust the thresholds.
  *
  * usage: python CannyTrack.py <filename>
 """